TanStack/table/docs/guide/row-models.md

 - `getPaginationRowModel` - returns a row model that only includes the rows that should be displayed on the current page based on the pagination state.
 - `getPrePaginationRowModel` - returns a row model without pagination applied (includes all rows).

-- `getSelectedRowModel` - returns a row model of all selected rows (but only based on the `data` that was passed to the table).
-Runs after `getCoreRowModel`.
+- `getSelectedRowModel` - returns a row model of all selected rows (but only based on the data that was passed to the table).
+Runs after getCoreRowModel.
-- `getPreSelectedRowModel` - returns a row model before row selection is applied (Just returns `getCoreRowModel`).
+- `getPreSelectedRowModel` - returns a row model before row selection is applied (Just returns getCoreRowModel).
 - `getGroupedSelectedRowModel` - returns a row model of selected rows after grouping.
-Runs after `getSortedRowModel`, which runs after `getGroupedRowModel`, which runs after `getFilteredRowModel`.
+Runs after getSortedRowModel, which runs after getGroupedRowModel, which runs after getFilteredRowModel.
 - `getFilteredSelectedRowModel` - returns a row model of selected rows after column filtering and global filtering.
-Runs after `getFilteredRowModel`.
+Runs after getFilteredRowModel.

 ### The Order of Row Model Execution